commschamp/commschamp.github.io/_includes/home.md

 code into the product's code base.

-The binary communication protocols, which may serve as an API to the device, on the other hand, require different approach.
+The binary communication protocols, which may serve as an API or control interface of the device, on the other hand, require different approach.
 Their specification puts major emphasis on binary data layout, what values are being transferred (data units, scaling factor, special values, etc...) and how the other end is expected